tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 To use this, paste it into the searchbar where you search through all your files at once (`cmd + shift + f` in VSCode).
 For it to work, You might have to turn on regex (there's a little button that says `.*` on the right of the searchbar itself in VSCode).

 Without this, You would have to type in each padding-variation (pt, pb, p-, px-, py) and do the same for margin, etc.

+## WTF

+### My confusion

+/alt titles
+onboarding rant

+It took me a while to wrap my head around Utopia.
+Meaning that I sat confused in front of their UI for a while, then read like 6 of their blog articles, then watched their intro video.
+Then I did my civic duty and complained in their youtube comments that their system could be more accessible to newcomers.

+I don't necessarily find the concept super hard (especially once I got it, hehe), but it was a mystery for me how to actually use this system -- where do I start?
+What's `font size` stand for in the Utopia UI?
+Ok, it spit out some CSS, but can I design with this in Figma (without it being super cumbersome)?

+In the end I found a way (I think, fingers crossed 🤞🏼).
+But it was by grasping on to straws -- part of [a workflow laid in a blog post](https://utopia.fyi/blog/designing-a-utopian-layout-grid/), a plugin found on Figma, another blog showing how to implement it with Tailwind(xxx).
+I would have loved a little something a little more comprehensive, more hands-on, bringing it all together.
+That's my story.

+But who knows -- maybe You wouldn't be reading this guide if this author hadn't gone through an initial period of confusion and frustration.
+I bet that's the driving force behind at least half of the tutorial industry.
+I'm gonna show them how to be welcoming to beginners.
+Gonna show them all.

+### My story

+NOTE
+A section to frame and waffle

+Some if not all of the steps are just me following this [kind-of-guide from the Utopia blog](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).
+It was an especially exciting read for me because it acknowledges that designing is a messy process.
+Second guessing your desicions is part of it, even for experienced designers.
+I love it when I hear competent people, in whatever field, talk from that place where it becomes clear that competency is a fragile concept.
+We're all winging it, making mistakes and then trying to do better mistakes.

+### Who is writing this?

+I build websites and write tutorials.
+[Hire me!](xxx)

+I've used Utopia to redesign this website and ran into enough roadblocks to make me want to save other people the same frustrations.

+While working on this very site I ran down the rabbit hole of how to make text responsive.
+I found utopia, I think through [Kevin Powell], and it looked fun enough to try.
+And by fun I mean it scratched that consistency itch that makes me want to look at my CSS and see only 8 values in total.

 ## Outro